cshulman/creu_unityrepo/README.md

  - Add a Game Over / You Win text scene that ends the game once the 4 levels are completed.
  - Add GUI text in the current scenes that display what level and score the player achieved.
  - Add a continue to next level text scene when it is time to advance to the next level.
 Possibly include Yes/No buttons in these scenes that will allow the user to resume the new level and game at a later time.

+To learn more about this project and to see updates as they are available, please visit https://cshulmancreu.wordpress.com/.